liferay/clay/.github/ISSUE_TEMPLATE/Question.md

 ---

 <!--

-Before posting a question, have you used the issue search functionality?
+Before asking a question, have you used the issue search functionality?
 -->

 ## What is your question?